dnboptimizer/dnboptimizer.github.io/ecosystem/powerbi.md

 2. Select the workspace you published the report too, select the Reports tab and select the report.
 3. Click the pin icon on the top right corner to Pin to dashboard, select a dashboard and click Pin.

-<b>Note: You must put the report in a dashboard to embed it into a dynamics 365 dashboard.</b>
+**Note: You must put the report in a dashboard to embed it into a dynamics 365 dashboard.**

 ## Dynamics 365 Reports
 1. Sign in to Dynamics 365.